Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Introduction

 \paragraph{Related Literature} \ \mbox{}

 There is a large literature on linear models with interactive fixed effects.
 Important early work in this literature includes \citet{pesaran-2006,bai-2009}.
 For estimation, these papers and much subsequent work require a large number of time periods (i.e., the number of time periods goes to infinity).
 Our paper is particularly related to \citet{gobillon-magnac-2016,xu-2017}.
 Like the current paper, these papers model untreated potential outcomes by imposing an interactive fixed effects structure.
-In the case where a researcher is interested in the effect of a binary treatment, this approach has a major advantage over imposing linear models for all outcomes -- this setup places no restrictions on how treated potential outcomes are generated at all.
+In the case where a researcher is interested in the effect of a binary treatment, this approach has a major advantage over imposing linear models for all outcomes --- this setup places no restrictions on how treated potential outcomes are generated at all.
 Thus, one can allow for unrestricted forms of treatment effect heterogeneity, very general forms of selection into treatment, and treatment effect dynamics.
-The key difference between our approaches are that we only allow for a small number of time-invariant unobservables but do not require a large number of time periods.
-Our approach should ultimately be seen as complementary to the approaches taken in those papers and, in particular applications, the appropriate choice is likely to ultimately be application specific.
+The key difference between our approaches are that we do not require a large number of time periods, but we do require access to a covariate whose effect does not change over time.
+Our approach should ultimately be seen as complementary to the approaches taken in those papers and, in particular applications, the relative merits of these approaches mainly comes down to data availability and the plausibility of the condition that effects of covariate(s) do not vary over time.